-Being a mom is exhausting.
+Being a mom is exhausting, for many reasons:

-So whether you get up early in the morning to get things done (like I do) or if you stay up later at night to have some silent you time, most moms could do with a little refresh during the day.
+So… whether you get up early in the morning to get things done (like I do) or if you stay up later at night to have some silent you time, most moms could do with a little refresh during the day.

 What’s a power nap?